Strong Connectivity in Directed Graphs under Failures, with Application: Computing -vertex-connected components

-We remark that we can extend Algorithm \textsf{HDVRB} in the same way as for \textsf{HD2ECB} (see Section \ref{sec:2ECBs}), so that we obtain a sparse certificate for the $2$-vertex-connected blocks, i.e., a subgraph of the input digraph $G$ that has $O(n)$ edges and has the same $2$-vertex-connected blocks as $G$.
-In fact, since the operation of both algorithms is defined by the dominator trees and the loop nesting trees of $G_s$ and $G_s^R$, the same sparse certificate maintains both the $2$-edge and the $2$-vertex-connected blocks of $G$.
+We remark that we can extend Algorithm \textsf{HDVRC} in the same way as for \textsf{HD2ECC} (see Section \ref{sec:2ECBs}), so that we obtain a sparse certificate for the $2$-vertex-connected components, i.e., a subgraph of the input digraph $G$ that has $O(n)$ edges and has the same $2$-vertex-connected components as $G$.
+See Section \ref{sec:sparse-certificate}.